Understand the Devastating Impact of the 3-bet in Texas Hold’em

 Benefits of the 3-bet shove

-It’s also a lot wider than most other reraises.
-In fact, it’s the lightest type of 3-bet in hold’em.
-That’s because super aggressive players can 3-bet on any two cards from the blinds for all their chips if they think the player opening on the button or cutoff are doing so light.
+The 3-bet shove range is a lot wider than most other reraises.
+In fact, it's the lightest type of 3-bet in hold'em.
+That is because super-aggressive players can 3-bet on any two cards from the blinds for all their chips.
+But they are only likely to do so if they think the player opening on the button or cutoff is doing so lightly, or if the situation in the game requires this particular strategy to increase their chip stack.

 Standard 3-bet in cash games and tournaments